xaviermartinez2012/fahda-native-contacts/all-contacts/README.md

     pdbs-check.pl <project_dir> --logfile=<log_file>

     Run this script in the location of the F@H PROJ* directories.
-After running, grep resulting log file for "WRONG", "ZERO", and "NOT" to look for bad or missing PDBs.
+After running, grep resulting log file (check_FAH-PDBs_PROJ*.log) for "WRONG", "ZERO", and "NOT" to look for bad or missing PDBs.

     --logfile, -l <log_file>
         Path to an input logfile.
 When specified only check the PDBs whose